angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Gathering Of Hunters.md

 **Organization** solitary, invasion (2–6), or wild hunt
 **Treasure** standard
 Wild hunt scouts relish the chance to seek revenge upon those who have wronged or insulted the wild hunt.
 They grow bored quickly when the stakes are not lethal, yet they rarely let their bloodlust cloud their tactical choices.
+### META-NARRATIVE INFORMATION
+This statblock is meant to be a point of comparison and reference for named NPC statblocks, who will be filling the role of the typical Wild Hunt Scouts in a Wild Hunt.
+Refer to the [[#Wild Hunt Archer]] statblock for basic Wild Hunt unit.

 ## Atropos
 [Norn](https://www.d20pfsrd.com/bestiary/monster-listings/fey/norn/) CR 18